One Man’s Quest To Make The World a Little More Green

 After traveling the world following a stint as a professional volleyball player, Drew Manusharow wanted to see a change in clean energy, clean food, and clean water everywhere, so he set his efforts to make an impact on a global scale.

 Due to an injury and a strong desire to travel full-time, Drew’s career playing professional volleyball in Germany came to a premature end a few years ago.
 This gave him the opportunity to travel overseas and explore the many countries that were different from the United States.
 His travels had a profound effect, and led him to launch United Fruit International Co.
 Headquartered in Phoenix, all produce is sourced from farmers from around the world.
-United Fruit International is Global Gap and Rainforest Alliance Certified for its ethical and sustainable business.
+United Fruit International aims to to assist and represent farmers that grow organic, GLOBALG.A.P. and Rainforests Alliance Certified produce.

 Drew loves that the food tells a story from each person and culture from around the world.
 “Whether you are sharing a meal with others or eating by yourself, you are part of the story,” he said.